 We agreed to withdraw the urine from Shadow (they insert a syringe straight through the stomach to remove the urine – it’s rather startling the first time you see it, but apparently only causes mild discomfort), and try again in the morning.

-2.2.15 – Dr. Hill called me to tell me that she and Dr. Ben had successfully cath’d Shadow!
+2.2.15 – Dr. H called me to tell me that she and Dr. B had successfully cath’d Shadow!
 They wanted to keep him overnight to thoroughly flush him with fluids.